Kingdom of Kubang Pasu Darul Qiyam: Origin

 The Siamese Rattanakosin Kingdom successfully invaded Kedah in 1821 with the Sultan of Kedah, Ahmad Tajuddin Halim Shah II exiled to Penang and later Malacca.
 From Malacca, he planned several failed rebellions to recapture Kedah between 1828 and 1831, and between 1838 and 1839.

 It was during this time that Tunku Anum rose to prominence in Kedah.
-He was a member of the political elite in the Kedah's royal house and was a son of Tunku Abdul Rahman, the governor of Chenak district (today Sadao).
+He was a member of the political elite in the Kedah royal house and was a son of Tunku Abdul Rahman, the governor of Chenak district (today Sadao).
 He was previously appointed as the plenipotentiary during a bunga mas tribute to Siam in August 1809, after which he was awarded the honorific title of Tengku Paduka Raja Jambangan.

 During the Siamese occupation of Kedah, he gained influence by maintaining a relationship with Phya Sina Nunchit, the Siamese governor of Kedah, himself the son of the governor of Ligor Province (now Nakhon Si Thammarat province).
 His political ambitions were largely motivated by his desire to liberate Kedah from Siamese occupation.